magemega/openmage-mm_cmscontentfilemode/README.md

 ```
 > NOTE: It has never been tested, so I don't know what the performance of the binary compiler is with so many files.

+> You can experiment starting from another interesting project [openmage-theme-lanzarote](https://github.com/fballiano/openmage-theme-lanzarote) without the need to install BUN, but I don't know how it performs.
+Let me know!

 ### Support
 -------
 If you have any issues with this extension, please open an issue on GitHub.